opulencephp/docs/dependency-injection.md

 If your concrete class requires any primitive values, pass them in an array in the same order they appear in the constructor.

 <h2 id="binding-prototypes">Binding Prototypes</h2>
-You can bind an interface to a class name and have it always resolve to a different object (also known as a prototype).
+You can bind an interface to a class name and have it always resolve to a new instance of the class (also known as a prototype).
 ```php
 $container->bindPrototype("IFoo", "ConcreteFoo");
 echo get_Class($container->resolve("IFoo")); // "ConcreteFoo"